-I’ve also studied classical piano privately with Karen Kushner, adjunct associate professor of piano at UMKC.
-I studied jazz improvisation and theory with flugelhorn player Stan Kessler.
-WIth both instruments I seek to convey greater musical awareness and improvisatory skills to my students.
-My focus is upon removing barriers to natural progression and establishing an integrated relationship between player and instrument as well as cultivating a finer appreciation of musical subtlety and context.
-A list of recommended resources can be found here.
+David has also studied classical piano privately with Karen Kushner, adjunct associate professor of piano at UMKC.
+Additionally, he studied jazz improvisation and theory with flugelhorn player Stan Kessler.
+With both instruments David seeks to convey greater musical awareness and improvisatory skills to his students.
+His focus is upon removing barriers to natural progression and establishing an integrated relationship between player and instrument as well as cultivating a finer appreciation of musical subtlety and context.

 For more information on instruction go here